-Tuition assistance recommendations are made by FACTS Grant & Aid Financial Needs Assessment, which provides the School with a confidential financial needs-analysis report.
-Tuition assistance requests are processed in the order of need and awarded based on available funds.
+Based on your application submitted online, Tuition Assistance recommendations are made by FACTS Grant & Aid Financial Needs Assessment, which provides the School with a confidential financial needs-analysis report.

 Frequently Asked Questions